zemendaniel/groupchat/README.md

 3. Run the file: `./GroupChat-linux-x64`

 ### MacOS
-1. Download GroupChat-osx-x64 (Intel) or GroupChat-osx-arm64 (Apple Silicon) from Releases.
+1. Download GroupChat-osx-arm64 (Apple Silicon) from Releases.
-2. Make the file executable: `chmod +x GroupChat-osx-x64` or `chmod +x GroupChat-osx-arm64`
+2. Make the file executable: `chmod +x GroupChat-osx-arm64`
-3. Run the file: `./GroupChat-osx-x64` or `./GroupChat-osx-arm64`
+3. Run the file: `./GroupChat-osx-arm64`

 If you need other versions (like 32 bit or ARM) feel free to ask me to publish them.
 Or if you don't trust the binaries, you can build GroupChat yourself.
 For that you will need to download and install the .NET 9 SDK.
 Then, you can run the following command in the root directory of the project:
 `dotnet publish groupchat.gui/groupchat.gui.csproj -c Release -r <YOUR RELEASE HERE (eg. win-x64)> --self-contained true /p:PublishSingleFile=true /p:IncludeNativeLibrariesForSelfExtract=true